-An important component of successful transition to civilian life for wounded service members is the opportunity to pursue a meaningful career, achieve financial stability, and provide for his or her family.
+An important component of successful transition to civilian life for wounded service members is the opportunity to pursue a meaningful career, achieve financial stability, and provide for their family.
 WWP provides the following Financial Wellness programs:

-Benefits: WWP's Benefits team advocates for injured veterans and their family members to obtain their well-earned government benefits.
-WWP's VA-certified team of representatives provides warriors and family members with the support and qualified help needed to navigate the benefits claims process.
+Benefits: WWP's Benefits team advocates for injured veterans and their family members to obtain their wellearned VA government benefits.
+WWP's VA-certified team of representatives provides warriors and family members with the support and qualified help needed to navigate the VA benefits claims process.
 The Benefits team helps warriors and their families to understand their options, receive their benefits, and remain focused on their recoveries.

-Warriors to Work: WWP's Warriors to Work® program provides warriors and their family members with the resources and assistance they require to be successful in the civilian workforce.
-Through personalized services, participants receive access to job placement opportunities, resume writing assistance, interview preparation, and networking opportunities.
+Warriors to Work®: WWP's Warriors to Work® program provides warriors and their family members with the resources and assistance they require to be successful in the civilian workforce.
+Warriors to Work® provides training, coaching, interview preparation, and other career services, as well as encourages and educates employers on the benefits of hiring wounded warriors.
 Program participants learn the skills necessary to find meaningful employment, live financially resilient lives, and are empowered to reach their highest career ambitions.

-Financial Education: The WWP Financial Education program empowers warriors to take charge of and manage their finances to build a strong foundation for themselves and their families.
+Financial Education: The WWP Financial Education program empowers warriors to take control of and manage their finances to build a strong foundation for themselves and their families.
 The program offers a variety of opportunities such as educational seminars, one-on-one counseling, and online resources covering topics like personal finance, budgeting, saving, debt management, and long-term planning.
-This support equips warriors with the tools, resources, and support they need to achieve financial wellness today, for a better tomorrow.
+These services equip warriors with the tools, resources, and support they need to achieve financial wellness today, for a better tomorrow.

 Emergency Financial Assistance: WWP's programs and services are built to guide warriors toward their next mission in life.
-Along that journey, unexpected challenges and emergencies can happen that can set a warrior's recovery progress back significantly.
-The WWP Emergency Financial Assistance service provides grants to warriors who are up against the most urgent and critical financial challenges so they can build the best lives for themselves and their families.
+Along that journey, unexpected challenges and emergencies can occur that can put a warrior's recovery progress in jeopardy.
+The WWP Emergency Financial Assistance service provides financial grants to warriors who are struggling with the most urgent and critical financial challenges so they can build the best lives for themselves and their families.